Private: 7442 Walter “Wally” BARLOW.

 MILITARY CROSS

 Captain: James William SIMPSON.
 13th Battalion AIF.
-On 2nd May 1915, during an attack in the neighbourhood of GABA TEPE for showing conspicuous bravery and skill in directing the Battalion through un reconnoitred scrub.
+On 2nd May 1915, during an attack in the neighborhood of GABA TEPE for showing conspicuous bravery and skill in directing the Battalion through un reconnoitered scrub.
 He was conspicuously active in consolidating the position gained under heavy fire.

 James collapsed on the 6th of June which was the day he left Gallipoli.
 He was delirious till he arrived at Malta and landed in England on the 24th of July and admitted to the Wandsworth Hospital on the 13th of August.
 James was still suffering from Insomnia and extreme Neurasthenia.